-In this post, we’ll walk you through some of the best kayak coolers for keeping your supplies ice cold throughout the whole day.
+In this post, we’ll walk you through some of the best kayak coolers for keeping your supplies ice-cold throughout even multi-day trips.

 How to Choose A Kayak Cooler: A Guide For Buyers

-Before we move on to our list of the top rated coolers to use when kayaking, first we’ll walk you through some of options.
-We’ll look at the different types, some of the unique features certain models have as well as other factors that could affect which one will be best suited for you.
+We’ll look at the different types of cooler, some of the unique features certain models have as well as other factors that could affect which one will be best suited for you.